 We know what you’re thinking–I’ll just pick a dive somewhere on the Strip, and save my money for what really counts, like the food and gambling.
 This may sound like a great idea until you come back to your room from a long night, and realize your room smells like a musty latrine that just hosted a massive orgy with four midgets, three construction crews, two trailer park brothel’s, and a vat of stinky tofu.
 Most every man has rolled into Vegas, grabbed a cheap motel, learned his lesson, and vowed to never do it again.
 We’re here to save you from that mistake, and just get a decent place to begin with.

-When calling for a reservation, never accept the first rate you are given, as there is most always a better deal they can give you.
+When calling for a reservation, never accept the first rate you are given, as there is almost always a better deal they can give you.
+Keep in mind that most every resort comes with a fee of $30 or more, and this is never included with the published (or quoted) rate.
 If your not the type to haggle, an online discount source, such as Priceline or Hotwire, will likely find you a better deal than average.
+And as much as we love the nostalgia (older hotels) that surround Las Vegas, they are often better seen from afar.
+Why?
+Because they tend to get ridden hard and put away wet.

-A few of our highest recommendations include the Wynn (medium price) and the Palms Place (on a budget).
+Vegas is a town that prides itself on its newest innovations.
+The older places have tighter machines, don’t always upgrade rooms as often as they should, have dirtier beds (always check for bed bugs), and as a result, don’t often present the best opportunity for a great time.
+But there are a few classics that don’t follow the above rule, and they come with our highest recommendation.
+This includes the Wynn (medium price) and the Palms Place (on a budget).
 The single bachelor on the prowl will likely find the most action at either Hard Rock, Mirage, Ceasars, Flamingo, Rio, Palms, or MGM Grand.
 These are not the most lavish hotels, but they make up for it with greater opportunities to meet up with a group of single women.

 JW Marriott– When you want to experience Las Vegas, but also have the means to escape into your own tropical paradise (away from Vegas), JW Marriott about the best place to do that.